Skip to main content

 Gasper Begus - Professor, Linguistics

-This project looks at language in deep neural networks, animals (whales, elephants, spiders), and humans.
+This project looks at language in deep neural networks, LLMs, animals (whales, elephants, spiders), and humans.
 We model spoken language from raw audio using deep generative neural networks (GANs).
 We use audio, neural, and behavioral data in spoken language to better understand and interpret deep learning models...

 Digital Humanities and Data Science Social Sciences Engineering, Design & Technologies